-- are at risk of modern slavery, trafficking, sexual or criminal exploitation, of being radicalised or exploited; - are in a family circumstance presenting challenges, such as drug and alcohol misuse, adult mental health issues, domestic abuse; a family member is in prison, or is offending; - are misusing drugs or alcohol themselves; - have returned home to their family from care; - are at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - are privately fostered; - 9.5 Children's social care assessments should consider where children are being harmed in contexts outside the home.
-It is important that schools provide as much information as possible as part of the referral process.
-This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm - 9.6 When a pupil has been referred for Early Help, it is the responsibility of the DSL to set up an inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
-Any such cases should be kept under constant review and consideration must be given to a referral to children's social care for assessment for statutory services if the pupil's situation does not appear to be improving or is getting worse.
+- are at risk of modern slavery, trafficking, sexual or criminal exploitation, of being radicalised or exploited - are in a challenging family circumstance, such as drug and alcohol misuse, adult mental health issues and domestic abuse; have a family member in prison or offending - are misusing drugs or alcohol themselves - have returned home to their family from care - are at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - are privately fostered - has a parent or carer in custody or is affected by parental offending. - 9.4 Children's social care assessments should consider where children are being harmed in contexts outside the home, so it is important that schools provide as much information as possible as part of the referral process.
+This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm - 9.5 When a child or young person has been referred for Early Help, it is the responsibility of the DSL/Safeguarding Lead to set up an inter-agency assessment as appropriate.
+Team members may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
+Any such cases should be kept under constant review and consideration must be given to a referral to children's social care for assessment for statutory services if their situation does not appear to be improving or is getting worse.

-10.0 Reporting concerns
+10.0 REPORTING CONCERNS

-10.1 What to do if a pupil discloses
+10.1 What to do if a child or young person discloses

-Well promoted, easily understood and easily accessible systems should be in place for pupils to confidently report abuse, sexual violence and sexual harassment, knowing their concerns will be treated seriously, and that they can safely express their views and give feedback.
+Well promoted, easily understood and easily accessible systems should be in place for children and young people to confidently report abuse, neglect, exploitation, sexual violence and sexual harassment, knowing their concerns will be treated seriously, and that they can safely express their views and give feedback.

-If a pupil discloses information to a member of staff, they must ensure that they:
+If a child or young person discloses information to a team member, they must ensure that: